kvkenyon/kvkenyon.github.io/index.md

 I'm Kevin Kenyon.
 I enjoy computer science and jiu jitsu and working out.
 I was born in Munich, Germany and now live in Austin, TX.
 I went to the University of Texas at Austin for Computer Science.

-I'm a Brown Belt in Brazilian Jiu Jitsu under [Rodrigo Cabral](http://brazilianfightfactory.com/).
+I'm a Black Belt in Brazilian Jiu Jitsu under [Rodrigo Cabral](http://brazilianfightfactory.com/).
 I've been doing jiu jitsu since
 2013.

 Currently I'm working at Meta (Facebook) as a software engineer.
-I'm also starting two software companies: (1) to build a better learning platform for jiu jitsu and (2) is in stealth mode.
+But not for long.

 ## Links
 [LinkedIn](https://www.linkedin.com/in/kevinkenyon)